Rubenmota95/Rubenmota95/README.md

 <h1 align="center">Hello World!
 I'm Ruben Mota 🧩</h1>
 <h1 align="center">A Cybersecurity Technician from Portugal 🇵🇹</h1>

- ⚡ I've accumulated a strong foundation of knowledge in Ruby, Python, JavaScript, SIEM Tools, Linux, Windows, SQL.
-These technologies have been integral parts of my journey, and I'm continuing to improve my expertise in them.
+ ⚡ I've accumulated a strong foundation of knowledge in Ruby, Python, JavaScript, SIEM Tools, Linux, Windows, SQL. <br> These technologies have been integral parts of my journey, and I'm continuing to improve my expertise in them.

 👨‍💻 You can check some of my projects at my [Personal Profile](https://rubenmota95.github.io/)